List & More •

 handling around the jump uprights.

-agility info here) dogs will be introduced to many of the
+be introduced to many of the obstacles in agility

-negotiate the obstacles and the handling skills will be worked
+and the handling skills will be worked on

 skills while having fun.